glbala87/ELLA_tool/docs/manual/evidence-sections.md

 When a choice/evaluation already has been made, the `EVALUATE` button changes to `RE-EVALUATE`.

-The STUDIES-COMMENTS field at the top should be used for summarising findings and comments from the individual reference evaluation forms:
+The STUDIES-COMMENTS field at the top should be used for summarizing findings and comments from the individual reference evaluation forms:

 #### Reference evaluation form

 The `EVALUATE` button will bring up the reference evaluation form.
 Help text for the different options provided here is available by holding the mouse cursor over the header/question.

-The options in the form are meant as a guide, and you should always make a comment (at the bottom of the form) summarising any points from the reference that will be important for the classification of the variant.
+The options in the form are meant as a guide, and you should always make a comment (at the bottom of the form) summarizing any points from the reference that will be important for the classification of the variant.
 This comment is also visible in the reference list and can be directly edited here once an evaluation has been performed.

 #### Section cards